 [4.]
 Morality and Religion.

-the religious perspective: “...the world was created by a loving, all-powerful God to provide a home for us.
+[T]he world was created by a loving, all-powerful God to provide a home for us.
 We, in turn, were created in his image, to be his children.
 Thus, the world is not devoid of meaning and purpose.
-It is, instead, the arena in which God’s plans and purposes are realized.” (p.51) Many, many people in our society subscribe to this view, or to something very much like it.
+It is, instead, the arena in which God’s plans and purposes are realized.
+(EMP 51)

-· One prominent example is former Alabama Supreme Court chief justice Roy Moore (described by Rachels at pp.47-48), who has stated that “to acknowledge God cannot be a violation of the Canons of Ethics.
-Without God there can be no ethics.”
+An example of someone who carried this view into his work as a judge is former Alabama Supreme Court chief justice Roy Moore (described by Rachels at EMP 47-48).
+Moore stated that “[w]ithout God there can be no ethics.”
 During the ceremony in which his 5,600 lb. monument of the Ten Commandments was installed in the Alabama state judicial building, Moore stated that “to restore [the] moral foundation of law, ‘we must first recognize the source from which all morality springs ... [by] recogniz[ing] the sovereignty of God.’”

-In this portion of the class, we will examine a view of morality that seems to go naturally with the religious perspective.
-(Toward the end of the semester, we will examine a view that might accompany the nonreligious perspective.)
+In this portion of the class, we will examine a theory of morality that seems to go naturally with the religious perspective: Divine Command Theory.

 [4.1.]
 Divine Command Theory.

-Many people think that there must be a close connection between ethics and religion.
+Many people of adopt the Religious Perspective think that there must be a close connection between ethics and religion.
 They believe that religion is the “foundation” of ethics, that ethics is necessarily based on or grounded in religion.
 From this point of view, there is no morality without religion.

 DCT implies that there are objective moral truths.
 Unlike MCR, which is a form of moral skepticism, DCT holds that statements like “Killing an innocent person is wrong” really are true apart from people’s beliefs about morality.
 Suppose that DCT is true and that God has forbidden killing innocent people.
 If God has forbidden this, then it is objectively true that he has forbidden it, and thus (if DCT is true) it is objectively true that killing an innocent person is wrong.